 The waterfront in downtown St. Petersburg hosts the city's Fourth of July fireworks celebration starting with live music at North Straub Park from 5 to 7 p.m. on July 4, 2018.

 Located on the southeast corner of St. Petersburg, the community of Gulfport will also host a day-long celebration in honor of the holiday.
 Family activities at the downtown waterfront district will include a fishing derby, a parade, and a sand sculpture contest as well as a market for produce, arts, and crafts.
-The event ends with a firework show over the Boca Ciega Bay Aquatic Preserve starting at 9 p.m.
+The event ends with a fireworks show over the Boca Ciega Bay Aquatic Preserve starting at 9 p.m.

-Further southeast, along the coast of the Gulf of Mexico, you can also catch a small community fireworks show at St. Pete Beach Access Park, which starts at dusk.
+Further southeast on the coast of the Gulf of Mexico, you can also catch a small community fireworks show at St. Pete Beach Access Park, which starts at dusk.